-If gateway authentication is successful, SPS connects the RSA Authentication Manager.
-Then SPS requests the second authentication factor from the user and sends it to the RSA server for verification.
+If gateway authentication is successful, SPS connects the inWebo server to check which authentication factors are available for the user.
+Then SPS requests the second authentication factor from the user.

 If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
 (Optionally, SPS can retrieve credentials from a local or external credential store or password vault, and perform authentication on the server with credentials that are not known to the user.)

-In order to successfully connect SPS with RSA, you need the following components.
+In order to successfully connect SPS with inWebo, you need the following components.

 A One Identity Safeguard for Privileged Sessions appliance (virtual or physical), at least version 5 F1.

-A copy of the SPS RSA plugin.
-This plugin is an Authentication and Authorization (AA) plugin customized to work with the RSA multi-factor authentication service.
+A copy of the SPS inWebo plugin.
+This plugin is an Authentication and Authorization (AA) plugin customized to work with the inWebo multi-factor authentication service.

 SPS supports AA plugins in the RDP, SSH, and Telnet protocols.